smalbadger/TradeBot/src/Betty/readme.md

-# Hi, my name is Betty - the sexiest trading bot known to man kind!
-This document will walk you through my parts
+# Hi, my name is Betty
+###- the sexiest trading bot known to man kind!
+This document will walk you through my architecture

 #### This bot is under development